glebite/houser/README.md

 # houser
-Software to automatically generate house ideas.
+Software to run in the home to let me know what's what when I'm not there.